 - The initial "content://" simply indicates that you're attempting to access the content specified in a directory path.

 - "com.android.browser" is the next item on the list.
 This is the Android package that you're attempting to use.
 It's your default internet browser in this case.

 - The Android package's home directory is indicated by the suffix ".home."
 The default browser homepage is referred to in this case.

 When all is said and done, the syntax is simply a command that your Android phone uses to change the default homepage settings for any web browser.

-When I first tried to open the URL in my Android web browser, I received the error "ERR FILE NOT FOUND," indicating that the required file could not be found.
+When we first tried to do this, we tried to open the URL in my Android web browser, and received the error "ERR FILE NOT FOUND," indicating that the required file could not be found.

 If you've been getting the same error, it's because your Android device's current browser isn't set as the default web browser.